MarketSquare/SSHLibrary/README.rst

 On Windows operating system, when using Python version < 3.0, SSHLibrary will require win_inet_pton_.
 The minimum supported win_inet_pton version is ``1.1.0``.

+For creating SSH tunnels robotbackgroundlogger_ > 1.2 is also a requirement.

 Usage
 -----